History of Our Agency

 Opening of TACC & 1st Executive Director

-Tulare County Advocacy and Communication Center (TACC) was established in Visalia, CA in 1983 by concerned public of Tulare County in response to the lack of services being provided there.
+Tulare County Advocacy and Communication Center (TACC) was established in Visalia, CA in 1983 by the concerned community of Tulare County in response to the lack of services being provided there.

 Harry Schaffner became the 1st Executive Director